Massacre in Korea

-Massacre in Korea (French: Massacre en Corée) is an expressionistic painting completed on 18 January 1951 by Pablo Picasso.
-It is Picasso's third anti-war painting and depicts a scene of a massacre of a group of naked women and children by a firing squad.
+Massacre in Korea (French: Massacre en Corée) is an expressionist painting completed on 18 January 1951 by Pablo Picasso.
+Picasso's third anti-war painting after Guernica and The Charnel House, Massacre depicts a scene of a massacre of a group of naked women and children by a firing squad.
 It has been considered to be a condemnation of American intervention in the Korean War.
 The painting was exhibited in the Musée Picasso in Paris.

 Background

 Massacre in Korea is the third in a series of anti-war paintings created by Picasso.
 It was preceded by the monumental Guernica, painted in 1937, and The Charnel House, painted from 1944 to 1945.
 The title of this painting refers to the outbreak of the Korean War, which had started in the previous year, yet the subject matter is ambiguous, as Picasso does not point directly to a period or location within the composition.

 Picasso was exposed to the effects of war throughout his entire life and this had a direct impact on his artwork.
 From a young age, he began to include war motifs in his work.
 When the Spanish Civil War broke out, Picasso was deeply affected by it, which led to his painting of Guernica in 1937.
 Although Picasso did not take part in any war or serve as a soldier, he would use his artwork to make political statements.
 He claimed that his artwork was a "journal" that documented not only his personal life, but also the conflicts of his era.
 World War II marked a period of major upheaval and during this period, Picasso lived in occupied Paris.
-When France was liberated from the Nazis, he became committed to using his art for political statements.
+When France was liberated from the German occupation, he became committed to using his art for political statements.
 His post-war art therefore displays anti-war images and symbols of peace.
+Reports of German atrocities in the Holocaust are also thought to be the main inspiration behind the unfinished Charnel House, though its content was drawn from Picasso's experiences in Spain similar to Guernica.